 One of the wisest choices I made was to create a no-bullying policy for myself when my third child was born.
 One day I drew a line in the sand and decided that I would no longer treat my body with contempt or speak to myself unkindly – and then I practiced my commitment daily.

 2. get to know your true self

 Personality is not the same as true self.
 True self lives underneath your conditioning, heartache, and the ways you’ve learned to keep up and measure up.
-This post offers 10 ideas to help you deepen your roots of self-awareness.
-This post explores how to come home to yourself.
+This post explores how to meet and befriend your True Self.
+This one offers 10 ideas to help you deepen your roots of self-awareness.
 And if you are a Highly Sensitive Person or curious about it, this post can deepen your understanding of the trait.

 Get clear on your core values and craft a vision for the next part of your life when you feel ready – this is an important part of truth-telling about who we are underneath the conditioning, expectations, and how we thought life would be vs the reality in front of us.

 3. change your thinking (this is not about bypassing!)

 When troubling thoughts or emotions come up you can think of them “as hurting parts that need to be listened to and loved” (Swartz, No Bad Parts).
 One of the most important ways we can change our thinking to soften the voice of our inner critic is by releasing binaries and all or nothing thinking and making peace with paradox.